NYOS Academy

 -

 When will I hear back?
-After you apply, we will contact you within 1 week to let you know that we have received your application and that either we are a holding place for you, or to ask for additional details.
+After you apply, we will contact you within one week to let you know that we have received your application.
+We will let you know whether we are able to a hold a place for you or require additional information.

-Then, towards the end of May we will contact you to confirm your place and enrol you on the course.
+Towards the end of May, we will then contact you to confirm your place and enrol you on the course.

 Places are allocated on a first-come, first-served basis, so for particularly busy courses you might be placed on a waiting list.
-In May we will then we able to tell you if/when spaces become available - they more than often do!
+We will then notify you if a space becomes available.

 -